Carlos Maldonado Curti: Biography

-He was born and raised in Cerro Jiménez in Valparaíso.
-His father ―a former radical leader― retired as an employee of the Empresa de Ferrocarriles del Estado (EFE, «State Railways Company»), the same company where his grandfather had been a worker.
+He spent his childhood and youth in Cerro Jiménez in Valparaíso, the son of Carmela Georgina Curti Valdivia.
+His father, Carlos Manfredo Maldonado Rojas, a former Radical leader, retired as an employee of the Empresa de los Ferrocarriles del Estado (EFE), the same company where his grandfather had worked as a laborer.

-His primary and secondary education were at the E-310 School, and the Eduardo de la Barra High School, both public schools.
-He graduated from the University of Valparaíso School of Law and received a master's degree in law from the University of Chile.
+He completed his primary and secondary education at School E-310 and the Eduardo de la Barra High School, respectively.
+Later, he studied law at the Law School of the University of Valparaíso, beginning in 1980, and between 1994 and 1995 he completed a master’s degree in law at the Graduate School of the University of Chile.